thekidnamedkd/pizza-parlor/README.md

 * _Download or clone repository from GitHub (https://github.com/thekidnamedkd/pizza-parlor/)_ or go to https://thekidnamedkd.github.io/pizza-parlor/ for a hosted version (if so, skip next step)
 * _Boot to browser by executing index.html_
 * _Make selections including size, sauce, toppings_
-* _Hit submit to get a cost for your dream pizza_
+* _Hit submit to get the cost for your dream pizza_
 * _Try different selections for different pricing_

 ## Known Bugs

-* _Will display error in total if 'GET TOTAL' is clicked before there is any value._

-* _'CLEAR' button will set total to display '$0' and remove pizza choices but doesn't remove held value until new choices are made.
-With no new choices, 'GET TOTAL' will show previous value._
+* _'CLEAR' button will not remove previous price until new submission is made._

 * _Hi-res background pizza image not loading to gh-pages branch or possible size limit for hosting._